LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/24/tree-terminology.rst

 For any node :math:`n_i`, the *depth* of :math:`n_i`, is the length of the unique path from the root to :math:`n_i`.

+**internal path length**

+The sum of the depths of all nodes in a tree is known as the *internal path length*.

 **height**

 The *height* of :math:`n_i` is the length of the longest path from :math:`n_i` to